ChacunGu/Community-detection-Facebook-network/README.md

 ## Installation

-This project has been developped and tested in a Jupyter Notebook with Python 3.8.1 64 bits on Windows 10 Professional.
+This project has been developed and tested in a Jupyter Notebook with Python 3.8.1 64 bits on Windows 10 Professional.
 There is no guarantee it will be working on any other configuration.

 Multiple Python modules were used in this project.
 They were installed with Python's package manager pip.
 They are all listed along with their version in the file requirements.txt.